 Depending on our viewpoint, we might think that the fighter is either courageous or ill-tempered and that the individual who flees is cowardly – or wise enough to live to fight another day.

 “In prehistoric times, humanity often had only two choices in crises: fight or flee.
 In modern times, humor offers us a third alternative; fight, flee – or laugh.”
 Robert Orben.

 Some individuals are hesitant to use laughter in a time of crisis.
 To them, it feels disruptive and is not in their current skill set.

-But I believe there are three benefits to learning to laugh in a crisis that outweighs our discomfort.
+But I believe there are three benefits to learning to laugh in a crisis that outweigh our discomfort.

 Three benefits of learning to laugh in a crisis.

 First, laughter disrupts our freeze response and releases the tension that paralyzes us.

 A crisis, by its very nature, is disruptive.
 Laughter is a normal response to that crisis.
 In a problematic season, what we laugh at can reveal our fears and insecurities.
 We can use that laughter to help us identify problems and solutions.

 Laughter disrupts our bodies and our minds.
 Our bodies give evidence of this disruption.
-It starts with a smirk, then a smile, a small chuckle, a loud guttural noise, a snorting nose, a belly laugh, and sometimes ends with tears.
+It starts with a smirk, then a smile, a slight chuckle, a loud guttural noise, a snorting nose, a belly laugh, and sometimes ends with tears.
 Laughter disrupts our standard thought patterns.
-We encounter a thought or wordplay that surprises us, and our minds respond.
-Sometimes, presenting a solution that would have otherwise evaded us.
+We encounter a thought or wordplay that surprises us, and our minds respond—sometimes presenting a solution that would have otherwise evaded us.

 Second, learning to laugh at ourselves enables us to lead others.
 The ability to laugh at ourselves makes us relatable, lovable, and approachable.
 It demonstrates that we have the mindset to lead ourselves and others.
 It makes us a person others will turn to when they face difficulty.

-Jodi Flynn, the author of Accomplished, says that “If you are going to go big, to dare to change the world and be seen, you’re going to need your sense of humor.
+Jodi Flynn, the author of Accomplished, says that “If you are going to go big, to dare to change the world and be seen, you’re going to need your sense of humor.”